molecula/documentation/community/community-data-ingestion/_posts/2022-04-01-dataframe-consumer.md

 sidebar_label: DataFrame Consumer
 ---

+**NOTE**: This page contians information that only applies to preview functionality involving `float64` and `int64` data types.
+This page represents a work in progress that is subject to fequent changes.
+To enable this functionality, you must use the `--dataframe.enable` flag when running FeatureBase.

 ## Overview

 FeatureBase's native data format (the bitmap) is designed for high speed filtering and summation of integer and fixed point numbers (`Int` and `Decimal` field types).
 However, when you need to do more general purpose calculation such as multiplication, division, or transcendental functions, the `float64` and `int64` data types should be used.
 Currently, the best way to get data into FeatureBase using those types is the consumer documented here.